gjsjohnmurray/ZPM-for-Cache/README.md

 ```
 There is no docker and no automatic installation
 So some typing is required
-The installation rus in 2 phases
+The installation runs in 2 phases
 - adding sone system settings
 - installing ZPM as on IRIS